 Investors should consider the investment objectives, risks, charges, and expenses of a mutual fund carefully before investing.
 Contact a financial professional or visit im.bnymellon.com to obtain a prospectus, or summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.

 Past performance is no guarantee of future results.

 All investments involve some level of risk, including loss of principal.
 Certain investments have specific or unique risks.
 No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment.

-“Newton” and/or the “Newton Investment Management” brand refers to the following group of affiliated companies: Newton Investment Management Limited (NIM) and Newton Investment Management North America LLC (NIMNA).
+“Newton” and/or the “Newton Investment Management” brand refers to the following group of affiliated companies: Newton Investment Management Limited (NIM), Newton Investment Management North America LLC (NIMNA) and Newton Investment Management Japan (“NIMJ”).
 NIM is incorporated in the United Kingdom (Registered in England no. 1371973) and is authorized and regulated by the Financial Conduct Authority in the conduct of investment business.
-Both Newton firms are registered with the Securities and Exchange Commission (SEC) in the United States of America as an investment adviser under the Investment Advisers Act of 1940.
+Both NIM and NIMNA are registered with the Securities and Exchange Commission (SEC) in the United States of America as an investment adviser under the Investment Advisers Act of 1940.
 Newton is a subsidiary of The Bank of New York Mellon Corporation.
 Newton’s investment advisory businesses are described in their Form ADVs, Part 1 and 2, which can be obtained from the SEC.gov website or obtained upon request.

 Not FDIC-Insured | No Bank Guarantee | May Lose Value